Projects

 Issue labels used in project issues come from workspace-level label configuration under **Settings -> Issue labels**.

-### Intelligence list
+### Intelligence

 The intelligence list supports: